 When you have a story about your Passion for doing better, being a better human being, helping others, becoming a better person, realizing your business was going this way but you decided to change it – these are admirable traits that are respected by potential guests.

 Whatever you choose: hit the Emotions.
 Remember how we want to connect with feelings here?
 So, tell your story and the struggles you faced.
 Explain how you felt and what you did to overcome them.

 2. Who do you serve?
-Talk about your target guests – their issues and how you help them and try to weave it within your story.
+Talk to your target guests – their issues and how you help them and try to weave it within your story.
 Use You and Yours to bring them into your copy and demand attention.

 8. Use this page to show off your personality.
-It is ok to share a few of your quirky and unusual interests and passion, as long as it's a super minor part of it.
+It is ok to share a few of your quirky and unusual interests and passion, as long as it’s a minor part of the overall page.

 Three Types of Frameworks for Your About Us Page